SchweizerischeBundesbahnen/scion-toolkit/CONTRIBUTING.md

 <details>
   <summary><strong>Scope</strong></summary>

 The scope should be the name of the NPM package affected by the change.
+Optionally, you can also add the secondary entry point, separated by a forward slash.

 - `toolkit`: If the change affects the `@scion/toolkit` NPM package.
+- `toolkit/viewport`: If the change affects the `@scion/toolkit/viewport` entry point.
 - `ɵtoolkit`: If the change affects the `@scion/toolkit.internal` NPM package.
 We use the Theta (`ɵ`) symbol to have a shorter scope name.
 </details>